-Edward (68) died on 06 Jun 1926 in Launceston.
+Edward (68) died on 06 Jun 1926 (registered in Launceston).
 He was buried in the Deloraine general cemetery located at 203 Emu Bay Road.

 After her husband’s death, Mary Ann stayed at the Reedy Marsh property for a couple of years, where her son, Arthur, continued to farm.
 She later moved with Arthur and his family to Thurseton, where she lived in the 1930s.
 Sometime in either the late 1930s or the early 1940s, Mary Ann moved to “Blackberry Farm,” Cam Road, Somerset to live with her daughter, Nellie Richardson, her husband, Norman and their family.
 Norman died in 1944 but his sons, Hec and Ern, continued to maintain the farm.